-The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 15.9 megapixel.
+The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 15.9 megapixels.
 This similarity in sensor specs implies that both the E-M5 and the GH4 have the same pixel density, as well as the same pixel size.
 It should, however, be noted that the GH4 is much more recent (by 2 years) than the E-M5, and its sensor will have benefitted from technological advances during this time.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the GH4 provides a better video resolution than the E-M5.
 It can shoot movie footage at 4K/30p, while the Olympus is limited to 1080/60i.